Rift Valley Children’s Village

 - Applying for Work and Residence Permits for qualifying volunteers and foreign staff

-- Meeting and greeting volunteers and overnight visitors, conducting orientation and tours
+- Meeting and greeting all volunteers along with overnight visitors as needed

 - Daily management of volunteers; determining, scheduling and supervising volunteer job duties